cynthiaobia/portfolio/README.md

 - **Incorporation of CSS Framework**: I plan to integrate a CSS framework like Bootstrap or Tailwind to enhance the design and streamline the styling process.
 - **Enhanced Responsiveness**: Making the portfolio more responsive across different devices will be a priority.
 This will ensure a seamless experience for users accessing the portfolio on various screen sizes.
 - **Form Interactivity**

-## Features

-One of the key features of the portfolio is the implementation of a `data.js` file that centralizes content.
-This approach enables easy content updates without redundant copying and pasting.
-By importing the content from this file, I can focus on refining styles and layouts.
-Additionally, I plan to incorporate my resume into the portfolio for future enhancements.

 ## Credits